mmrajooo/mmrajooo.github.io/content/post/vagabond.md

 +++
 **This Blog is still under heavy contruction...
 I hope to go live soon in Aug 2019 In the meantime I have my old blog all  summarised in this one post here**

-This poem by R. L. Stevenson was part of the English cirriculum when I was in school and has always been my favorite since the time I studied it.
-It gives a very different meaning to the word is ever inspiring.
+I had studied this poem by R. L. Stevenson when I was in high school, it was my favorite and is a great source of inspiration.

 [Poetry Lovers Page](https://www.poetryloverspage.com/poets/stevenson/vagabond.html)
 [Robert Lewis Stevenson](https://en.wikipedia.org/wiki/Robert_Louis_Stevenson)